nosas/blog/toonvision/multiclassification/article.md

 Refer to my KerasTuner [article][keras_tuner_tensorboard] for more information about efficient search algorithms, such as `Hyperband` or `BayesianOptimization` search.

 Each trial of the search is a separate model with different hyperparameter values.
-We can adjust the `max_trials` argument to increase or decrease the number of times we run the search.
+We can adjust the `max_trials` argument to increase or decrease the number of searches.
 Given that this is the first search, I recommend increasing `max_trials` to a large number and decreasing `executions_per_trial` to 1.
 This will provide a larger sample of hyperparameter values to analyze in TensorBoard.